FixingPixels/Aegis/docs/commands/aegis_context.md

 # `/aegis context` Command

-The `context` command provides a quick refresh of the current working context without performing a full memory reload.
-It focuses on the most relevant information for the current work, helping maintain focus and productivity during development sessions.
+The `context` command performs a quick refresh of the current context, showing relevant information for current work.

+> **Important**: This command should be typed in your AI assistant's chat window, not in your terminal.
+The command helps guide your AI assistant in understanding context.

 ## Usage

+Type in your AI assistant's chat window:
 ```bash
 /aegis context
 ```